The Details of Chris Watts' Triple Murder Case Are Even Crazier Than You Realized

 As was the charade that followed.

-The very next day, Shan'ann was discovered in a shallow grave at the oil site (Chris was fired from his job the day of his arrest) while her daughters were located submerged in drums containing crude oil.
+The very next day, Shanann was discovered in a shallow grave at the oil site (Chris was fired from his job the day of his arrest) while their daughters were located submerged in drums containing crude oil.
 Soon after, a jailed Chris finally agreed to tell investigators what he called "the truth" about what happened.
 Though he had previously claimed they had disappeared on their own after they had had a "civil" but "emotional" conversation about him wanting to separate mere hours after she returned from an Arizona work trip, he now had a different story to tell.

-He claimed he'd strangled Shan'ann in a "rage" after watching her strangle Celeste following their break-up conversation and he saw Bella's body, lifeless and blue, on her bed.
+Asking to speak to his father, Ronnie Watts, in the interrogation room, he claimed he'd strangled Shanann in a "rage" after watching her strangle Celeste following their break-up conversation and he saw Bella's body, lifeless and blue, on her bed.
 With all three deceased, he continued, he put their bodies in his truck and drove the 40 miles to the oil field to bury them.

 The explanation was shocking and literally unbelievable to authorities.
 "There is absolutely no evidence that she killed her children," a source close to the investigation told People.
 "None at all.
 And there is physical evidence to tie him to their murders.
 Strangulation is a very personal way to kill someone, with a lot of physical contact.
 Just based on the preliminary evidence, everything is consistent with him killing them all."